winccoa/javascript-examples/telegram_bot/javascript/tgbot/README.md

-# Telegram bot for wincc OA
+# Telegram bot for WinCC OA

 ## Features
  - sending messages to users